zalando/postgres-operator/README.md

 ## Important for NUM Project

 This is a forked repo of the Zalando Postgres-operator repository.
-That repository was forked over, since the Helm chart of the project is not hosted in any of the public Helm repositories, so we built a simple pipeline to manually deploy the latest Helm chart to our own chart repository.
+That repository was forked over, since we felt that this was now the most sensible place to store our values.yaml files for different deployments and it could also hopefully eventually enable us to automatically create and deploy our clusters to different environments.
+Currently the values yamls to different environments are suffixed with instance and environment name.
+For example, central-research-repository non-production environment cluster configuration can be found from values-crr-dev.yaml file.

 ### About Postgres Operator